psau-edu-sa/se3131-practical-project-gh/README.md

   - The signal in lane 4 can be green and the rest of the signals can be red

-   >The signals must work according to the above order
+     - The signals must work according to the above order

   - Signals in Lane 5 allow cars to reverse lanes when this does not conflict with another signal

 ### Tool :

-   I have been used 'apo' website and this it the website link :- https://apo.adrian-jagusch.de/#!/Sample%20Net
+   I have been used `apo` website

+   and this it the website link :- https://apo.adrian-jagusch.de/#!/Sample%20Net